jjac111/donto/docs/prd/donto-mvp-prd.md

 - TreatmentPlan has many TreatmentItems; TreatmentItem can be linked to an Appointment when completed.

 Tooth-level data (MVP):
-- Tooth reference stored on TreatmentItem and in Patient’s baseline record using a chosen numbering system.
+- Tooth surface conditions stored on TreatmentItem and in Patient's baseline record using a chosen numbering system.
-- Graphical display deferred; captured via form fields.
+- Interactive odontogram with 5-section tooth diagrams (center + 4 cardinal surfaces) for visual selection and condition specification.

 Note: This section is conceptual; specific schemas are defined during implementation.